ajcav2/RocketLeagueTicker/README.md

 DynamoDB was utilized to store users names, screen names, and consoles.
 Register for an AWS account at [aws.amazon.com](aws.amazon.com).
 After creating an account, find the DynamoDB service and create a new table.
 Name the table "RocketLeagueTicker", and enter "name" for the partition key (key should be type String).
 Create the table.
 Next, create an IAM role that allows full read/write access to the DynamoDB table, and generate an access key and secret key.
 Store these somewhere safe as you won't be able to see them again.

 #### BeautifulSoup
-BeautifulSoup is used to parse HTML found in the [Rocket League Tracking Network] (https://rocketleague.tracker.network/).
+BeautifulSoup is used to parse HTML found in the [Rocket League Tracking Network](https://rocketleague.tracker.network/).
 Values found here are used to calculate points required to change division.
 To install open a terminal on the Raspberry Pi and enter:
 ```
 sudo apt-get install python-bs4
 ```
 More information on BeautifulSoup can be found [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#)

 #### Adafruit Python CharLCD
 This library was used to communicate with the LCD panel.
-Installation instructions can be found [here] (https://github.com/adafruit/Adafruit_Python_CharLCD)
+Installation instructions can be found [here](https://github.com/adafruit/Adafruit_Python_CharLCD)

 ### Setup
 A Fritzing file can be found inside the repository that describes how to wire the LCD and Raspberry Pi.
 The setup is also shown below: